YIJING DAO

 Four Pillars

 Information on Four Pillars Chinese astrology, fengshui, and Yijing by D H Van den Berghe.
 His explanation of the King Wen sequence on the articles page has some very good diagrams; they perhaps suggest more structure than they prove but nonetheless worthy of study.
-His article on 'Harmonious hexagrams' has some intriguing ideas, which used to have a fascinating gif animation to illustrate them but because his articles are now in PDF it couldn't be included; it is, however, now shown on the homepage.
+His article on 'Harmonious hexagrams' has some intriguing ideas.

 Scott Davis’s hypothesis